ChristopherJagielski/inspect-it-frontend/README.md

 ## Backend
 ### Setting up the project in Django settings.py
-Most importantly the app needs static files directory to be set up as since it is a hybrid appliction it depends on django templates displaing javascript files.
+Most importantly the app needs static files directory to be set up as since it is a hybrid application it depends on django templates displaing javascript files.
 ### Creating Django models
 To interact with the database we have created three models:
 - Part - Describes the item being inspected